TerraAGI/terra-code-cli/packages/vscode-ide-companion/README.md

-# Qwen Code Companion

-The Terra Code Companion extension seamlessly integrates [Terra Code](https://github.com/terra-code/terra-code) into your IDE.
+# Terra Code Companion

-# Features
+This extension provides seamless integration between VS Code and Terra Code, enabling:

-- Open Editor File Context: Qwen Code gains awareness of the files you have open in your editor, providing it with a richer understanding of your project's structure and content.
+- Open Editor File Context: Terra Code gains awareness of the files you have open in your editor, providing it with a richer understanding of your project's structure and content.

-- Selection Context: Qwen Code can easily access your cursor's position and selected text within the editor, giving it valuable context directly from your current work.
+- Selection Context: Terra Code can easily access your cursor's position and selected text within the editor, giving it valuable context directly from your current work.

-- Native Diffing: Seamlessly view, modify, and accept code changes suggested by Qwen Code directly within the editor.
+- Native Diffing: Seamlessly view, modify, and accept code changes suggested by Terra Code directly within the editor.

-- Launch Qwen Code: Quickly start a new Qwen Code session from the Command Palette (Cmd+Shift+P or Ctrl+Shift+P) by running the "Qwen Code: Run" command.
+- Launch Terra Code: Quickly start a new Terra Code session from the Command Palette (Cmd+Shift+P or Ctrl+Shift+P) by running the "Terra Code: Run" command.

-# Requirements
+## Requirements

-To use this extension, you'll need:

-- VS Code version 1.101.0 or newer
-- Qwen Code (installed separately) running within the VS Code integrated terminal
+- Terra Code (installed separately) running within the VS Code integrated terminal

-# Terms of Service and Privacy Notice

-By installing this extension, you agree to the [Terms of Service](https://github.com/terra-code/terra-code/blob/main/docs/tos-privacy.md).